Comparisons11 min read

 2-Year + 3 Months ~$2.19/month ~$59.76 total

-Surfshark One (with antivirus, alert, and search) adds roughly $1-2/month.
-Worth it for some users, overkill for others.
+Adding Surfshark One (antivirus, alerts, search) bumps it by roughly $1-2/month.
+Worth it for some, unnecessary for others.

 Best For

-Power users, streamers, travelers heading to high-censorship countries, and small families or teams that need unlimited connections with actual performance headroom.
+Power users, streamers, travelers heading to countries with heavy censorship, and small teams needing unlimited connections with real performance.

-Look, Surfshark's two-year price is no longer the steal it was in 2022.
-Renewal rates jump significantly after the first term — we're talking a potential renewal in the $4-5/month range depending on your plan tier.
-Read the fine print before committing.
-Don't say I didn't warn you.
+Look, Surfshark's two-year price isn't the steal it was back in 2022.
+Renewal rates jump significantly after the first term — you're potentially looking at $4-5/month depending on your plan when that renewal hits.
+Read the fine print before you commit long-term.
+Trust me on this one.

 Feature-by-Feature Breakdown: Atlas VPN vs Surfshark 2026